 Here we are.
-It’s 2018 (well, two weeks in) and some of you may already be struggling with your new years resolutions.
+It’s 2018 (well, two weeks in) and some of you may already be struggling with your New Year resolutions.
 Feel bad?
 Don’t.
-Statistics show that a high percentage of people give upon their new years resolutions by the end of January and by the end of February, an even higher percentage of people have given up on their goals.
+Statistics show that a high percentage of people give up on their New Year resolutions by the end of January and by the end of February, an even higher percentage of people have given up on their goals.
 The fact you set some new year’s resolutions is commendable.
 You identified a problem in your life and took strides to make things better.
 Now, though, you’re at the turning point.
-Get things right now and you’ll cement your goals for the year (if not longer), but get things wrong and the resolutions you set in January will be just that, resolutions written on a piece of paper never to see the light of day.
+Get things right now and you’ll cement your goals for the year (if not longer), but get things wrong and the resolutions you set in January will be just that, resolutions are written on a piece of paper never to see the light of day.

-It’s estimated that 37% of new year’s resolutions are fitness related and if you’re one of the many who did set fitness related resolutions, then there could be several reasons why you’ve gone wayward.
+It’s estimated that 37% of new year’s resolutions are fitness related and if you’re one of the many who did set fitness-related resolutions, then there could be several reasons why you’ve gone wayward.
 One of the biggest reasons I see is not the goal, but the way the goal is attacked.
 Jumping in too deep is a sure-fire way to lose interest.
-Not giving yourself rewards for your achievements, no matter how small, is a good way to switch off your drive and not understanding your why, aka the reason you’re putting yourself through this awful pain, is another.
+Not giving yourself rewards for your achievements, no matter how small, is a good way to switch off your drive, and not understanding you’re why, aka the reason you’re putting yourself through this awful pain, is another.

 Schedule competitions/events soon after New Years

-One of the easiest way to stay on track is to book regular events or competition throughout the year.
+One of the easiest ways to stay on track is to book regular events or competitions throughout the year.
 Adding a competitive element to your New Year’s fitness goal helps serve as motivation to follow a strategic, long-term training plan.
-Signing up for a competition, whether it’s a 5K run or your first Warrior Dash, reinforces our instinctive need to achieve, says Chelsi Day, PsyD, HSPP, a clinical and sport psychologist for Indiana University Athletics.
+Signing up for a competition, whether it’s a 5K run or your first Warrior Dash, reinforces our instinctive need to achieve, says Chelsi Day, PsyD, HSPP, a clinical and sports psychologist for Indiana University Athletics.